google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 ## Conclusion

 It's nice to finally have an updated object model for CSS.
-Working with strings never felt right to me. the CSS Typed OM API is a bit verbose, but hopefully it results in fewer bugs and more performant code down the line.
+Working with strings never felt right to me.
+The CSS Typed OM API is a bit verbose, but hopefully it results in fewer bugs and more performant code down the line.

 {% include "web/_shared/rss-widget-updates.html" %}